-We are excited to shine a spotlight on some of our wonderful Bard donors and encourage you to read their stories and interviews to learn about their love of Bard and why they feel inspired to give.
+We are excited to shine a spotlight on some of our wonderful Bard donors.
+We encourage you to read their stories and interviews to learn about their love of Bard and why they feel inspired to give.
 Every gift allows Bard to hold its place as an institution of excellence that is driven by a love of learning, and supported by the generosity of our alumni/ae, parents, faculty, staff, Board of Trustees, friends, and foundations.

 Donor Highlight